CodeTheCity/aliss/README.md

 FREEing up the chatbot.

 1. Review use experience again, start, interaction, stop etc.
-2. Need to extract text / interaction from human and process in own javascript class
+2. Need to extract text / interaction from human and process in own javascript class i.e. query on medical or location context etc.
 3. Extract logic / workflow i.e. the AI engine for the bot to its own class.
 4. Extract out UI / html / css building code e.g. for yes no  insert map widget etc.
 5. Extract preparing data from ALISS rest api,  probably requires a CHATBOT rest API upgrade to save time in clients browser.